-Fig 3-8.
-Surface temperatures as a function of phase, showing the benefit of a good initial condition.
+Fig 3-7.1 Surface temperatures as a function of phase for the first period of numerical calculation, showing the benefit of a good initial condition.
 Top: Initial condition with M = 1 (one sinusoidal term), without an adjustment of T_0 to balance energy fluxes.
-Middle: Initial condition with M = 7 (7 sinusoidal terms), without an adjustment of \hat{T}0 .
-Bottom: Initial condition with M = 7, with an adjustment of \hat{T}0 (see note after Eq.
+Middle: Initial condition with M = 7 (7 sinusoidal terms), without an adjustment of T_0 .
+Bottom: Initial condition with M = 7, with an adjustment of T_0 (see note after Eq.
 3.2-10).
-All plots show the converged calculation (thick gray line), calculations at 240 time steps per period (think line), and calculations at 24 time steps per period (open circles, dashed line).
+All plots show the converged calculation calculated at 5000 time step per period for 20 periods (thick gray line), explicit calculations at 240 time steps per period for a single period (dashed line), and Crank-Nicholson implicit calculations at 24 time steps per period for a single period (open circles, solid line).
+The thin lines overlay the gray in places, and are difficult to see, indicating the quality of the calculation.

-Fig. 3-8 also compares the effect of the choices of three of the initial conditions shown in Fig 3-4.
+Fig. 3-7 also compares the effect of the choices of three of the initial conditions shown in Fig 3-3.
 For the simplest, the single frequency sine-wave (M = 1) with no adjustment to the mean temperature, the numerical answer agrees well with the converged answer within 60° rotational phase (Fig 3-8, top); the other initial conditions agree with the converged answer even more quickly (within one time step, for the M=7 case with adjusted mean temperature).
-The calculated temperatures for both M = 1 and M=7 are too warm at the end of one period if the mean temperature for the initial condition was not adjusted (Fig 3-8, top and middle), but reaches the proper temperature with adjustment (Fig 3-8, bottom).
+The calculated temperatures for both M = 1 and M=7 are too warm at the end of one period if the mean temperature for the initial condition was not adjusted (Fig 3-7, top and middle), but reaches the proper temperature with adjustment (Fig 3-7, bottom).
 All three cases shown have a similar convergence rate.
-Most of the gain is in the first period, with subsequent periods improving the solution by 12-20%.
+Most of the gain is in the first period, with subsequent periods improving the solution by 12-20% per period.